gdglisbon/2016DevFestLisbon/data/faq.md

 ### Dates and location

-GDG DevFest Lisbon will take place on the 8th of December in [Altice Portugal]( https://goo.gl/maps/87be3Xx18Du) Lisboa.
+GDG DevFest Lisbon will take place on the 7th of December in [Rectorate of Universidade NOVA de Lisboa]( https://goo.gl/maps/wB2TDy9mc8CUYknW8).

 ### Stay Informed

-To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest.gdglisbon.xyz/), RSVP on [Meetup]( https://www.meetup.com/gdglisbon/events/254067020/) and follow us on [Facebook](https://www.facebook.com/GDGLisbon/) and [Twitter](https://twitter.com/GDGLisbon).
-You can also follow and join the social conversation about GDG DevFest Lisbon via official hashtags #DFLX and #Devfest18.
+To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest.gdglisbon.xyz/), RSVP on [Meetup]( https://www.meetup.com/gdglisbon/events/263553938/) and follow us on [Facebook](https://www.facebook.com/GDGLisbon/) and [Twitter](https://twitter.com/GDGLisbon).
+You can also follow and join the social conversation about GDG DevFest Lisbon via official hashtags #DFLX and #Devfest19.
 In addition, we'll be emailing important information to all registered attendees, along with check-in instructions prior to the conference.

 ### Content Formats

-During the conference attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and after party, and more.
+During the conference attendees will be able to attend sessions and hands-on workshops, participate in the Hackaton, chat with experts and attendees at coffee breaks and after party, and more.

 ### Drawing Dates

-The window to buy a ticket will be opened until 6PM GMT+1 on December 1th 2018, or earlier if the tickets are sold out.
-To buy a ticket [follow the link]( https://ti.to/gdg-devfest-lisbon/gdg-devfest-lisbon-18), select required ticket type, fill in the required information and pay for it.
+The window to buy a ticket will be opened until 6PM GMT+1 on December 6th 2019, or earlier if the tickets are sold out.
+To buy a ticket [follow the link]( https://ti.to/gdg-devfest-lisbon/2019-devfest), select required ticket type, fill in the required information and pay for it.

 Once you've successfully payed for the ticket you’ll reach a confirmation screen and receive an email with the ticket.
 Please don’t forget to download it on your device or print it, as it’s required for entrance.